Cloud Migration Denver Checklist

 Migration Execution

-Migrations are executed in waves, typically during off-hours to minimize business disruption.
-For Denver businesses, we usually schedule migration activities during evening or weekend windows.
-Each wave includes pre-migration validation checks, data synchronization between on-premises and cloud environments, application cutover with DNS changes and load balancer updates, post-migration testing to verify functionality and performance, and user acceptance testing with key stakeholders.
+Migrations are executed in waves, often during agreed maintenance windows to reduce business disruption.
+Each wave includes pre-migration validation checks, data synchronization between on-premises and cloud environments, application cutover with DNS changes and load balancer updates where needed, post-migration testing to verify functionality and performance, and user acceptance testing with key stakeholders.

 K3 Technology maintains an open communication channel throughout each migration window, providing real-time status updates and immediately addressing any issues.